 In comparison to other JusticeMakers’ experiences, government employees in India did not need media motivation to support Bijaya’s work.
 Due to extreme overcrowding in Kolkata sub-jails (a subsection of India’s prison system for pre-trial detainees), prison officials were more than happy to welcome her program: teaching pre-trial detainees how to navigate the legal system.
 Even with the officials’ support, however, Bijaya still faces difficulties with the bureaucracy of acquiring identity badges, which are required to enter the jails.
 To overcome this problem, Bijaya is working with influential lawyers and Kolkata’s bar association to receive the badges.
 Through the bar association, Bijaya has also found 15 lawyers who committed themselves to representing pre-trial detainees pro-bono.
 This model reflects IBJ’s approach of fostering partnerships with various organisations, in a bid to bring access to justice for the underprivileged.

-The JusticeMakers’ took comfort from each other that the inefficiencies and difficulties they faced in project execution seemed universal, and everyone complained about the slow pace of justice in the developing world.
+The JusticeMakers’ took comfort from each other that the inefficiencies and difficulties they faced in project execution seemed universal, and everyone complained about the slow pace of justice in the many parts of the world.
 However Sanjeewa counselled that perseverance was necessary, and that they should continue to look for support from IBJ offices and fellow Justicemakers in making their visions a reality.